cytomining/profiling-template/README.md

 - **Metadata Location**: [Link to external metadata tracking system, if applicable]
 - **Analysis Repo**: [Link to associated analysis repositories]

-All discussions related to this dataset should happen in the GitHub issues of this repository.
+Note: All discussions related to this dataset should happen in the GitHub issues of this repository.

 ## Processing Details